jomartin-999/spring-boot-for-vmware-gemfire/documentation/spring_boot_landing_page.md

 * **"Bring your own GemFire" (ByoG)**:  You can now explicitly specify the GemFire version that you need.
 See below for examples of declaring the GemFire version.
 ByoG requires that you provide a working version of VMware GemFire.

 ### 1.0.0
-* Initial Spring Boot For VMware GemFire for VMware GemFire, still dependent on Spring Boot For Apache Geode
+* Initial Spring Boot For VMware GemFire release, still dependent on Spring Boot For Apache Geode

 ## Add Spring Boot for VMware GemFire to a Project